 The contractor shall provide all labor, materials, and supervision for the orderly transition in and out of the BPA Call.

-The contractor shall provide a transition plan with milestones, deliverables, roles and responsibilities, and risk management.
+The contractor shall provide a transition plan with milestones, deliverables, roles and responsibilities, and risk management

 6. 0 CONTRACTOR PERSONNEL